 2) Russian sniper Kirill Kaprizov

 One of the most talented Russian players in the NHL today, Kaprizov is the leading talent on the current Wild squad.
 He earned the Calder Trophy in his rookie season of 2020-21 and is affectionately known as “Kirill The Thrill” by fans and media alike.
-He's already racked up 330 points in just 270 career NHL games, and there is plenty more to come.
+He's already racked up 386 points in just 319 career NHL games, and there is plenty more to come after Kaprizov just agreed to a historic $136 million contract extension with the Wild for eight more seasons.

 3) Hometown boy Zach Parise

-Having already established himself as one of the top players in the NHL by the time he hit free agency in the summer of 2012, Parise had captained the New Jersey Devils to the Stanley Cup Final earlier that spring and was one of the most sought-after players to hit the open market.
-He signed a lengthy deal with the Wild, where he'd go on to play for the next nine years; he is first all-time in franchise history with 69 power-play goals and is 3rd all-time in total goals scored with 199.
+Having already established himself as one of the top players in the NHL by the time he hit free agency in the summer of 2012, Parise captained the New Jersey Devils to the Stanley Cup Final earlier that spring and was one of the most desirable players to hit the open market.
+He signed a lengthy deal with the Wild, where he'd go on to play for the next nine years.
+He is first all-time in franchise history with 69 power-play goals and is third all time in total goals scored with 199.

 4) Workhorse defenseman Ryan Suter

 Suter was also the prize acquisition by the Wild in the 2012 offseason, inking an identical contract to Parise's to join the Wild.
-And while he'd eventually meet the same fate as his friend by having his contract eventually bought out in 2021, Suter would be the anchor of the Minnesota blue line during his entire tenure in the State of Hockey.
+And while he eventually met the same fate as his friend by eventually agreeing to a contract buyout in 2021, Suter was the anchor of the Minnesota blue line during his entire tenure in the State of Hockey.

 5) Finnish leader Mikko Koivu